 The museum is located in the heart of Bloomsbury in London.
 It has four wings and 43 columns inspired by Greek temples.
 It was intended to emulate Greek architecture.

-Highlights of any visit to the British Museum include visiting the Reading Room which was completed in 1857 and the considerably newer Great Court, which opened in 2000.
+Highlights of any visit to the British Museum include visiting the Reading Room completed in 1857 and the considerably newer Great Court opened in 2000.

 The Great Court is certainly my favourite area of the British Museum.
-It is a two acre space enclosed by a beautiful glass room and the Reading Room sits at the middle.
+It is a two acre space enclosed by a beautiful glass room and the Reading Room sits in the middle.

 The magnificent glass roof is made up of 3,312 individual panels, and no two panels are the same shape.
-The roof is just over 26 metres above floor level at its highest point, giving a fantastic feeling of space to the area.
+The roof is just over 26 metres above floor level at its highest point, giving the area a fantastic feeling of space.

 The museum is divided into different galleries which are organised by periods of time or locations.
 As you would expect, the British Museum gets very busy.